 A hot water bottle

 This is not a necessity, but if you have the space I highly recommend bringing a hot water bottle for camping in Torres del Paine.
-The camp provides a huge pot of boiling water every evening for tea, and some people in my group used this to fill up their bottles and put them inside their sleeping bag.
-This might not be essential in the height of summer but in the shoulder seasons (October/November/March/April) it can get very cold and this will be a lovely added bit of warmth you’ll be thankful to have.
+The camp provides a huge pot of boiling water every evening for drinks anyway.
+So there is water available to fill up your bottles and put them inside your sleeping bag.
+This might not be essential in the height of summer but in the shoulder seasons (October/November/March/April) it can get very cold.
+This will be a lovely added bit of warmth you’ll be thankful to have.

 A portable charger